shancock884/react-native-altitude-converter/README.md

 # react-native-altitude-converter

-Library to convert Android location to MSL
+React Native library for Android to convert altitudes between WSL84 and MSL.

+Required because the altitude returned by the Android Location class is in WGS84.